 Muscle-building creates an hourglass shape.
 The more muscle you build, the bigger your butt, back, shoulders, and thighs will get, creating more of an hourglass physique.
 This means that you can build yourself an hourglass figure simply by building muscle overall, perhaps directing a bit more of that muscle growth towards your hips.

-Even if you’re naturally skinny, your genetic muscular potential is probably quite high, which should allow you to build the body that you want.
+Even if you’re a naturally skinny woman, your genetic muscular potential is probably quite high, which should allow you to build a stronger, curvier body.
 However, building muscle is much easier said than done.
-After all, there’s a lot more than just our bone structures making us skinny!
+After all, there’s more than just our bone structures making us skinny!

 A Hardgainer’s Metabolism

+If you’ve ever wondered why you’re so skinny even though you eat a lot—this is the section for you.
 Many naturally skinny women feel like caloric bottomless pits.
-They feel as if no matter how much food they shovel into their mouths, their weight still refuses to budge on the scale.
+They feel that no matter how much food they shovel into their mouths, their weight still refuses to budge on the scale.

 That being said, many experts argue that most women burn more or less the same amount of calories each day—that naturally skinny women just underestimate how much they eat (study, study, study).
 So why does it often seem like you’ve got this furnace-like string bean metabolism making it impossible to gain weight?